Overview

 | Primary Use Case | Active archive access | Low-cost long-term archival | Customer-managed archival |

-| Storage Platform | AWS S3 | AWS S3 | AWS S3, Azure Blob, Google Cloud Storage, E2E Object Store, or On-prem Storage |
+| Storage Platform | AWS S3 | AWS S3 | AWS S3 and S3-compatible object stores, Azure Blob, Google Cloud Storage, E2E Object Store, Airtel Object Store, or On-premises Storage |

 | Cloud Account Ownership | Managed by Mithi | Managed by Mithi | Managed by Customer |